Download

 In practice, that means hitting around 94.5 to 105 points on the AMC 10, depending on the year.
 In 2024-2025, the AMC 10B cutoff sat at 105 points.
 These are not easy numbers.

-But here’s the reframe: most students don’t need AIME as their first goal.
+But here is the reframe: most students do not need AIME as their first goal.
 A strong AMC 8 performance, a top-25% AMC 10 score, or simply building genuine mathematical thinking are meaningful, achievable targets that open real doors.

 If your goal is deeper progression, read how to prepare for the AMC math competition for a full breakdown.

 Math is hard.
 The path is clear.
-That’s a good combination.
+That is a good combination.

 The Free Math Olympiad Training Roadmap (Beginner → AIME)